 An industry in transition.
 Digitalization, electric propulsion and connected driving are the major challenges confronting the automotive industry today.
 The crucial thing now is to seize on the opportunities afforded by these trends.

 OSRAM Continental, a manufacturer for intelligent automotive lighting solutions is treading the path of innovation and digital progress.
 Thanks to an optimized, ultra-modern IT infrastructure based on the cloud-only principle, the company has risen enviably to the challenges of digital transformation.
 It has done this by combining the expertise of two leading tech companies in the automotive space: OSRAM and Continental.
 By bringing together lighting, electronics and software, this joint venture is focusing on the promise of intelligent lighting solutions for unique driving and customer experiences.

 Worldwide IT from a single source

 The world is going digital and customers are becoming increasingly demanding.
 To keep up with the pace of change, corporate goals and IT resources must therefore address customers’ core needs.
 So how is OSRAM Continental responding to growing requirements for modern mobility concepts on the infrastructure side?
 Very simply by merging three key competencies: agility, flexibility and centralized management.
 When the joint venture was founded in 2018, its aim was to get a new IT infrastructure up and running worldwide in just six months.
-In collaboration with its partner vleet, OSRAM Continental opted for a data center running VMware on AWS – and was thus able to successfully migrate the company’s critical software engineering activities to a new, harmonized process landscape with not a single interruption to ongoing projects.
+In collaboration with its partner vleet, OSRAM Continental opted for a data center running VMware Cloud on AWS – and was thus able to successfully migrate the company’s critical software engineering activities to a new, harmonized process landscape with not a single interruption to ongoing projects.

 The workspace model of the future